 Iberville first responders to participate in intensive active shooter drill Thursday

-PLAQUEMINE - First responders will be conducting a high-intensity active shooter drill in Iberville Parish this week.
+PLAQUEMINE - First responders will be conducting a high-intensity active shooter drill in Iberville Parish Thursday morning.

 According to a release, this will be the most intense active shooter drill that local deputies have ever participated in, with them not knowing where the shooters are on the sprawling campus, or whether they have more than one shooter.
 It will also simulate numerous injured students and faculty, and require deputies to facilitate helping students hide or evacuate the school.